 Ethereum wants to be the platform on which these decentralized applications are built.

-Recall that Bitcoin is a very simple decentralized application, for payments.
+Recall that Bitcoin is a relatively simple decentralized application for payments.
 Ethereum builds on Bitcoin by incorporating robust computing capabilities and smart contracts.
-In simple terms, this means that developers can use more complex code to build decentralized applications on top of Ethereum.
-These apps would be less error prone, more neutral, and more transparent.
-They would have lower administrative costs and greater built-in security.
+This means that developers can use more complex code to build decentralized applications on top of Ethereum.
+Proponents say that these apps could be less error-prone, more transparent, and have greater built-in security.

 Let’s unpack this:

 - Ethereum allows participants to execute code on its ledger, including “smart contracts.”

 - In the same way that Bitcoin uses a blockchain to track bitcoin, Ethereum uses a blockchain to track a cryptocurrency called “ether.”
 Users spend ether to run programs on the Ethereum supercomputer.

 - Because Ethereum is decentralized, once a program is uploaded it can’t be shut down by a centralized actor.
 Just like Bitcoin, there is no central point of attack.